cftgithub/cftgithub/README.md

 I am a tech enthusiast with an extensive management/leadership background, passion for learning, and experience in leading complex projects.

-I recently received a Full-Stack Web Development certificate from the University of Utah and advanced my skills in HTML, CSS, JavaScript, React, MongoDB, Node and Express.
+I recently received a Full-Stack Web Development Certificate from the University of Utah and advanced my skills in HTML, CSS, JavaScript, React, MongoDB, Node and Express.
 Please check out a few of my repos to see how I have applied these skills.

 Learning to code is one of the most exciting thing I have done in my life.
 I am grateful I have the opportunity to transition my career to the tech industry.
-(Yes, I would love to have a full-time job working in a collaborative environment versus individually as a freelancer).
+(Yes, I am currently looking for work and would love to have a full-time job working in a collaborative environment versus individually as a freelancer).
 I have a strong work ethic, excellent problem solving skills, and I am passionate and thirsty in gaining more knowledge so I can increase my contribution to the industry.
 Let's talk if you think I might be a good match for your team!

 ### Click to check out my [portfolio](https://cftgithub.github.io/ChiafongTsao/index.html)

+I am currently learning GraphQL and are planning on using that knowledge to build a social media site.
+Send me an email if you are interested in collaborating with me on this project.

 I would love any advise you may have in improving my code and what I can do to be successful in this field.
 Thanks in advance for your feedback.